ChienChienChien/Manufacturing_Data_Quality_Monitoring/README.md

 | Completeness | Whether a table is empty | Detect missing data or incomplete transfers |
 | Basic schema | Whether required columns are present | Early detection of workflow risks caused by source-schema Changes |

-### 2. Data Validation Automation
+### 2. Automate Daily Data Validation

 The validation program is deployed on a Windows Server and automatically triggered by Windows Task Scheduler at 8:00 a.m. each day.
 Python uses Great Expectations to perform data-quality checks, writing both overall results and rule-level details to SQL Server for Power BI to refresh the monitoring dashboard.

 Through automated validation and centralized reporting, data quality management no longer depends on manual table-by-table checks.
 Maintainers can use historical records to quickly identify the affected table, incident time, and failed rules, shortening the time required to confirm and locate issues.

-### 3. From User-Reported Issues to Proactive Exception Notifications
+### 3. Shift from User-Reported Issues to Proactive Alerts

-When SQL Server records a new validation result with a Warning status, Power Automate automatically posts an alert to Teams, enabling report users and maintainers to identify the issue early.
+When a new validation record is added to SQL Server, Power Automate checks its status and posts an alert to Teams if the result is `Warning`, allowing report users and maintainers to respond earlier.

-After receiving an exception notification, Maintainers can review the validation details in the Power BI Data Exception Monitoring table (shown below), confirm the issue, and then contact IT or the relevant system owners for resolution.
+After receiving an alert, maintainers can review the validation details in the Power BI data quality monitoring view (shown below), identify the affected table and failed rule, and contact IT or the relevant system owner for further investigation.

 <table>
   <tr>